Skip to main content

 Beyond Adobe Acrobat Pro, numerous third-party accessibility tools can assist in testing and validating PDF accessibility.
 These tools offer supplementary capabilities for testing and guaranteeing that PDFs adhere to diverse accessibility standards.

-Notable examples of third-party accessibility tools include PDFix Desktop Lite and PDFix Desktop Pro, as well as PAC which checks the compliance with PDF Universal Accessibility (PDF UA).
+Other notable examples of third-party accessibility tools include PDFix Desktop Lite and PDFix Desktop Pro, as well as PAC which checks the compliance with PDF Universal Accessibility (PDF UA).
 These tools pinpoint potential issues that may go unnoticed by standard accessibility checkers and provide advanced capabilities for addressing and documenting these issues.

 Best practices for sharing accessible PDFs